hfakoor222/Routing_Diagnostics_App/README.md

 I will be deciding between overloading classes, or simply using NAPALM's built in functions:
 <p align="center">
-Here is about 1/3 of its supported functions:
+Here is about 1/3 of NAPALM's supported functions:

                 #    napalm_device.get_interfaces_counters
                 #    napalm_device.get_interfaces